stan-v/spdd/README.md

 ```
 The `featuresMap` key may contain any specification key-value pairs obtained from the webshop.

-Note: multiple brands with the same modelID are also put under the same top-level key.
+Note: multiple products with the same modelID are also put under the same top-level key.

 ## Project structure
 The project consists of a single package `dupdetect` which can be invoked, running the __main__.py file inside the dupdetect package.